verdantstack/Portfolio/README.md

-# Nicholas Rodak | Data & Intelligence Portfolio
+# Nicholas Rodak | Strategic Intelligence & Operations Portfolio

-These projects use Python to create automated, end-to-end pipelines, applying both quantitative and qualitative modeling to deliver clear, actionable intelligence.
+Strategic Intelligence & Operations Portfolio

+This repository demonstrates the technical execution of intelligence tradecraft.

+While traditional analysis stops at the report, this portfolio focuses on operationalizing intelligence—building the automated Python pipelines, mock-driven frameworks, and "Minimum Viable Systems" required to answer Key Intelligence Questions (KIQs) in real-time.

+Core Focus: Bridging the gap between high-level strategic intent and technical reality.

 ---